qfjkl/UniswapV3-BitMap-Algoritm-/README.md

 **Bitmap algorithms** can be applied to various use cases, such as databases, search engines, and graphics rendering.
 In the context of Uniswap V3, the TickBitmap is used to represent and manipulate the ticks where liquidity has been provided in a compact and efficient manner, allowing for optimized operations when working with the liquidity provided in the protocol.

-## Break down Bitmap algorithm in case of UniswapV3
+## Break down Bitmap algorithm in the case of UniswapV3

 **Assume we have initialized ticks at the following tick indices: 20, 40, 50, 80, 110, 120, 130, 200, 300.**